 If a potential supplier has made an objection to the relevant government institution, it may file a complaint with the Tribunal within 10 working days after the day on which it has actual or constructive knowledge of the denial of relief by that government institution, provided the objection was made to the government institution within the 10-working-day period mentioned in the previous paragraph.

-For more information on filing a complaint with the CITT – including who can, and how to file complaint, please visit CITT’s Frequently Asked Questions – Procurement Inquires web site.
+For more information on filing a complaint with the CITT – including who can, and how to file complaint, please visit CITT’s File a procurement complaint.

 Other bid challenge and recourse mechanisms